Click a photo below to jump to that interview.

 In the focus area of customer sustainability, we are working with our customers to reduce energy, water, and materials usage.
 Two examples are increasing water reuse and material recycling.

 As the water industry adopts new technologies to make operations smarter, what key areas and skills do you recommend for young professionals to develop and learn?

-With the increased amounts of data being produced from intelligent devices, there is a shift in the need for young professionals to be able to make sense of all the data and to utilize it.
-There will be value in enabling the use of real-time, contextualized data for improved ability to predict, detect, and respond to system upsets.
-We will all benefit from young professionals acting as “citizen data scientists” that can also specialize in security.
+With the increased amounts of data being produced from intelligent devices, there is a shift in the need for young professionals to be able to make sense of all the data and to utilise it.
+There will be value in enabling the use of real-time, contextualised data for improved ability to predict, detect, and respond to system upsets.
+We will all benefit from young professionals acting as “citizen data scientists” that can also specialise in security.

-Devin Doring, Technical Services Supervisor – City of Salem, Oregon (US)
+Devin Doring, Technical Services Supervisor – City of Salem, OR

 The City of Salem, Oregon has notably leveraged machine learning and artificial intelligence to successfully predict algae blooms.
 How have operators responded to/appreciated such predictive analytics tools?